Developmental Psychology: Key Stages in Human Growth and Learning

 A colorful web of interconnected theories and theorists, branching out from a central point

-These frameworks provide essential insights into cognitive, social, emotional, and moral development from infancy to adulthood.
+Developmental psychology is influenced by several major theories that provide insights into the diverse dimensions of cognitive, social, emotional, and moral growth from infancy to adulthood.

 Jean Piaget’s Stages of Cognitive Development

-Jean Piaget proposed a theory of cognitive development that describes how children’s thinking evolves as they mature.
+Jean Piaget proposed a theory of cognitive development outlining how children’s thinking evolves through specific stages:

 1. Sensorimotor (birth to 2 years)